Mortuary Manager, NHS Grampian

 The Association of Anatomical Pathology Technology was formed in 2003 and she has been involved with AAPT since soon after its formation.
 This has allowed Anatomical Pathology Technologists, APTs to have a voice in many issues which directly affect them.

-Ishbel is currently Chair of AAPT and has been involved in the rewriting of the education programme for APTs so that it fits with the MSC, Practitioner Training Programme and is currently working with the HSE to update the Safe working & prevention of infection in the mortuary and post mortem room guidance.
+Ishbel is currently Chair of AAPT and has been involved in the rewriting of the education programme for APTs so that it fits with the Modernising Scientific Careers Practitioner Training Programme.

-Outside of work she enjoys her annual fishing trip to Orkney where her mobile phone doesn't get a signal and also following the Scottish Rugby Team regardless of results.
+Outside of work she enjoys fishing trips to Orkney where her mobile phone doesn't get a signal and also following the Scottish Rugby Team regardless of results.